AY2526S1-CS2103T-T15-4/tp/docs/UserGuide.md

 Adds a person to the address book.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL c/COUNTRY com/COMPANY [t/TAG]…​`

+- Alphanumerics and special characters are allowed in NAME as well as the [local-part](https://en.wikipedia.org/wiki/Email_address#Local-part) of EMAIL.
 <div markdown="span" class="alert alert-primary">
 :exclamation: **IMPORTANT:**
 Please check this <a href="#list-of-supported-countries">list</a> for available countries and their timezones.